tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _static_ _interface_ __APSJPAEntityManagerProvider__   [se.natusoft.osgi.aps.api.data.jpa.service] {

->  Once you get this it is valid until the APSJPAService is stopped (which will happen if the service is redeployed!).
+Once you get this it is valid until the _APSJPAService_ is stopped (which will happen if the service is redeployed!).

 __public boolean isValid()__

->  Returns true if this instance is valid.
+Returns true if this instance is valid.
 If not call APSJPAService.initialize(...) again to get a new instance.
 It will be invalid if the APSJPAService provider have been restarted.

 __EntityManager createEntityManager()__

->  Creates a new EntityManager.
+Creates a new _EntityManager_.
 You are responsible for closing it!

-> Please note that the EntityManager caches all referenced entities.
+Please note that the _EntityManager_ caches all referenced entities.
 If you keep and reuse it for a longer time it can use more memory.
-For example at <a href='http://docs.jboss.org/ejb3/app-server/tutorial/extended_pc/extended.html' http://docs.jboss.org/ejb3/app-server/tutorial/extended_pc/extended.html a it says that "Usually, an EntityManager in JBoss EJB 3.0 lives and dies within a JTA transaction".
-This indicates how long-lived the EntityManager should preferably be.
+For example at [http://docs.jboss.org/ejb3/app-server/tutorial/extended_pc/extended.html](http://docs.jboss.org/ejb3/app-server/tutorial/extended_pc/extended.html) it says that "Usually, an _EntityManager_ in JBoss EJB 3.0 lives and dies within a JTA transaction".
+This indicates how long-lived the _EntityManager_ should preferably be.

 _Returns_